 There’s nothing wrong with paper plates, but you’re still going to need to wash some dishes, and you might be without a kitchen sink for some time.
 Make do with what you have!
 Laundry sinks, plastic bins, and even bathtubs or garden hoses can do in a pinch.
 Get into that “camping in our own home” mindset and roll with it.
 It’s temporary!

-Renovations are messy and if they’ve taken over your space, any peaceful retreat your home usually offers is gone.
-With some major renovations taking weeks or months, taking some time to mentally prepare for the chaos goes a long way when it comes to saving your sanity.
+Renovations are messy and if they’ve taken over your space, and any peaceful retreat your home usually offers is gone.
+With some major kitchen renovations taking weeks or months, taking some time to mentally prepare for the chaos goes a long way when it comes to saving your sanity.
 This too shall pass, and soon you’ll be on the other side of it with a beautiful new space, but a few preparations will make it that much easier.

 This is the time to get your clutter under control.
-Obviously, focusing on kitchen or other rooms that will be renovated is the first step, but if you have the time, extend that scrutiny to other areas of your house too.
+Obviously, focusing on the kitchen or other rooms that will be renovated is the first step, but if you have the time, extend that scrutiny to other areas of your house too.
 The more room you have to breathe, the happier you’ll be.
 There’s nothing more frustrating than tripping over and moving around items you don’t even really need or like.
 Donate it, sell it or give it away.

 When you empty out a room (or multiple rooms) in order to renovate, all that stuff needs to go somewhere (and you’d swear it multiplies as soon as you start packing).
-Hopefully you’ve pared it down as much as you can, but you’ll need to find a space to store anything you won’t need during the process.
+Hopefully, you’ve pared it down as much as you can, but you’ll need to find a space to store anything you won’t need during the process.
 If you have a spare bedroom, basement space or an empty garage, those will do.
 If not, consider renting a storage unit.
-Many companies offer services that drop a container off on your driveway to use for storage and will come pick it up again when you’re done.
+Many companies offer services that drop a container off on your driveway to use for storage and will come to pick it up again when you’re done.
 This is a great option to temporarily extend the space available.
-Just make sure you check with us first about where the best place it to put it so it’s not blocking any necessary access.
+Just make sure you check with us first about where the best place to put it so it’s not blocking any necessary access.

-Consider Child and Pet Care
+Consider Child And Pet Care

 If you have pets or small children, make a plan for them!
 There are few things more disruptive to schedules and daily life than a major renovation.
 Living in a work zone is noisy, dusty and comes with risks.
 While we do our best to ensure work-sites are as safe as possible, it’s usually smart to keep kids and pets as far away as possible.
 If you have the space, make a safe area for them to spend the day, and if not, consider finding child care outside the home.
 Well-rested happy kids and calm pets will go a long way to making sure you don’t lose your patience with the process.